mjanschek/trumpTweets/README .txt

 ### Quickstart
 - (optional) Create a new directory, this is your working directory %WORKING_DIR% now
   * Copy all files in %PROJECT_DIR%/target into this folder
+- Unpack all provided data files into this folder
 - Execute %WORKING_DIR%/startTweetStream.sh

 ### Building the project